Akanimoekong/use-africa-pay-flutter/README.md

-# My Awesome Payment Package
+# Use Africa Payment Package

 A unified Flutter package for integrating multiple payment gateways into your web application.
 This package provides a simple, consistent API to handle payments through various providers, abstracting away the complexities of each individual SDK.